Timestamp-based concurrency control: Timestamp resolution

 This is the minimum time elapsed between two adjacent timestamps.
 If the resolution of the timestamp is too large (coarse), the possibility of two or more timestamps being equal is increased and thus enabling some transactions to commit out of correct order.
-For example, assuming that we have a system that can create one hundred unique timestamps per second, and given two events that occur 2 milliseconds apart, they will probably be given the same timestamp even though they actually occurred at different times.
+For example, for a system that creates one hundred unique timestamps per second, two events that occur 2 milliseconds apart may be given the same timestamp even though they occurred at different times.

 Timestamp locking

-Even though this technique is a non-locking one, in as much as the Object is not locked from concurrent access for the duration of a transaction, the act of recording each timestamp against the Object requires an extremely short duration lock on the Object or its proxy.
+Even though this technique is a non-locking one, in as much as the object is not locked from concurrent access for the duration of a transaction, the act of recording each timestamp against the Object requires an extremely short duration lock on the Object or its proxy.